 Also, one of the two AQA collections of poetry on the themes of either: Love and Relationships or Power and Conflict

 Pupils also need to answer questions on poetry they have not seen before.

 Both Papers 1 and 2 are closed book examinations – pupils are not allowed copies of any set texts during the exams.

 In Year 10 pupils will embark on the new iGCSE examination, which will be assessed in January with a resit opportunity in June of Year 11.
 They will be awarded a grade from 1 up to 9.
 The examinations are rigorous but pupils are properly prepared for them.
 In the January examination pupils have a very good opportunity to achieve a top grade.
 If this does not happen, however, then they have the opportunity to resit in June.

 Pupils will be entered for the Higher Tier which is designed for those candidates who are expected to achieve grades 4 to 9.

 Candidates who fail to achieve a grade 4 (equivalent to the old C) at the higher level may still be awarded a grade 3 (new D).
-Only eight pupils have failed to achieve the equivalent of a 4 or better in the last five years.
+Last year everyone achieved a four or above.